 Any person who is a registered student at UTS , (excluding students currently on approved leave of absence) is eligible to stand for election and to vote.
 For some positions, there are additional requirements for persons wishing to stand and/or vote.
 They are:

-o Postgraduate Officer to be elected by and from postgraduate students o Women’s Officer to be elected by and from students who have lived experience as a woman o International Students’ Officer to be elected by and from students who hold a current Overseas Student Visa. o An Australian Indigenous Officer to be elected by and from Australian Indigenous Students Candidates and nominators must all be eligible to vote in the particular position they are standing for, or nominating someone for.
+o Postgraduate Officer to be elected by and from postgraduate students o Women’s Officer to be elected by and from students who have lived experience as a woman o International Students’ Officer to be elected by and from students who hold a current Overseas Student Visa. o Indigenous Officer to be elected by and from Indigenous Students

+Candidates and nominators must all be eligible to vote in the particular position they are standing for, or nominating someone for.